AlphaPentagon/rps-game/README.md

 Rock Paper Scissors game

-Intended to be played through a browser console and using a browser page

-The game can be started by calling the game() function from the console.

 There are five rounds.

-You will be asked to type in either Rock, Paper or Scissors.
-After each round the result will be printed to the console.
+You score a point for each round you win.
+The computer scores a point for each round you lose.
+No one scores a point for a round that is a draw.

-After five rounds the total result will be printed to the console.
+After five round, the winner is declared.

-Notes:

-I made an effort to plan this using pseudo code before I opened my editor.
-I
-    then copied this pseudo code into the editor and used it as comments to structure my code.
-I hope this makes the code easy to follow.
+Notes

+Updated from the console only version.

+Added JS functionality to manipulate the DOM and CSS to style the app.
+I've deliberately kept it simple to look at and play.